 The condition is treated by certain repositioning maneuvers.
 Chiropractors at the DeCrescenzo Chiropractic are trained to perform the Epley or Semont Maneuver, which is a simple and well-tolerated technique.

 The chiropractor will move you into specific positions depending on what has previously been found in the assessment, using gravity to move the calcium carbonate crystals away into an area of the inner ear where they will cause no further symptoms.

-This is followed by home exercises, so called Vestibular rehabilitation exercises.
-The treatment is very effective and within 3-4 treatments 80% of patients are symptom free.
-The symptoms can recur, however research shows a relatively low recurrence rate of about 15 percent per year.
+This is followed by home exercises, so-called Vestibular rehabilitation exercises.
+The treatment is very effective and within 3-4 treatments 80% of patients are symptom-free.
+The symptoms can recur, however, research shows a relatively low recurrence rate of about 15 percent per year.

-Chiropractic treatment might not be the first thing you think of if you have dizziness, but the maneuvers and treatment used is the same as you would have if you go to medical clinicians who specialize in these conditions.
+Chiropractic treatment might not be the first thing you think of if you have dizziness, but the maneuvers and treatment used are the same as you would have if you go to medical clinicians who specialize in these conditions.

 Chiropractic is not suited for all types of dizziness, but if we can't help you we will refer you back to your General Practitioner.